 The imputations were based on either a prior year annual survey or the most recent Census of Governments.
 All but six missing variables (Z90, Z95 and four relatively new variables: Z13, Z14, Z15, and Z16) were imputed using one of the following methods: cell median or donor distribution of Z81, cell mean, or reported prior year or census year data which was multiplied by a growth factor.
 If the non-respondent to Z90 and Z95 does not write in anything in the Other categories for Z90 and Z95, we impute those variables to be zero.

 After the data were edited, the survey data was aggregated to yield the viewable and downloadable files that are available on the website.

-The Annual Survey of Public Pensions: State-Administered Defined Benefit Data released data for Fiscal Year 2011 on August 9, 2012.
-Users should note that this release also includes revisions to Fiscal Years 2007, 2008, 2009, and 2010.
+The 2012 Census of Governments: Finance - Survey of Public Pensions: State-Administered Defined Benefit Data released data for Fiscal Year 2012 on August 1, 2013.
+Users should note that this release also includes revisions to Fiscal Years 2007, 2008, 2009, 2010, and 2011.
 The revised data are accessible through all viewable and downloadable data files on the survey's website

 These data are not subject to sampling error or any sampling variability because this is a complete enumeration of all 227 state government pension system.

 For further information, please refer to the 2012 Census of Governments: Finance — Survey of Public Pensions: State-Administered Defined Benefit Data 2012 Survey Methodology.
 [26KB]